sshuair/awesome-gis/README.md

 - [mySQL](https://www.mysql.com/) - the world's most popular open source database
 - [mongoDB](https://www.mongodb.org/) - An open-source, document database designed for ease of development and scaling
 - [GeoMesa](http://www.geomesa.org/) - An open-source, distributed, spatio-temporal database built on a number of distributed cloud data storage systems, including Accumulo, HBase, Cassandra, and Kafka.
+- [MapD](https://www.mapd.com) - SQL engine that leverages the parallel processing power of GPUs to query billions of rows in milliseconds.

 ## Map Render Engine
 - [mapnik](http://mapnik.org/) - Mapnik combines pixel-perfect image output with lightning-fast cartographic algorithms, and exposes interfaces in C++, Python, and Node